dpisati/pokedex_app/README.md

 ## :bookmark: About

-<strong>Pokedex App</strong> is a online library to help people find your favorite Pokemon.
+<strong>Pokedex App</strong> is an online library to help people find your favorite Pokemon.

-This application was made to exercise the connection between <strong>Reaxt</strong> and an outside API promoted by [PokéAPI](https://pokeapi.co/).
+This application was made to exercise the connection between <strong>React</strong> and an outside API promoted by [PokéAPI](https://pokeapi.co/).

 <a id="technologies"></a>